 Question 14: Is AngularJS compatible with mobile browsers?

 Probably one of the most open-ended AngularJS interview questions, this is where you can truly show you motivation concerning using Angular.
 The type of answer that you provide will show what (which functions) you most likely prioritize when using this framework.

 Don’t be intimidated with the term “advanced” - you (probably) won’t need to create a website from scratch during your job interview.
-Advanced interview questions on AngularJS simply means that your employers will conduct a deeper test of your knowledge on the topic - they might have follow-up questions, ask to give an example, etc.
+Advanced interview questions on AngularJS simply mean that your employers will conduct a deeper test of your knowledge on the topic - they might have follow-up questions, ask to give an example, etc.

 Angular supports all of the HTML5 validations.
 If your potential employer requires an example, here are a few you can give: min, max, type=”499”, etc.

 “E2E” is an abbreviation of “end-to-end” testing.
 It is a form of testing that is focused on checking if your application runs properly and smoothly.
-As the name implies, the E2E testing is thorough and examines your app from front to back.
+As the name implies, E2E testing is thorough and examines your app from front to back.

 Question 18: How would you change the ‘start’ and ‘end’ symbols?

-$interpolateprovidercommand into your config.
+$interpolateprovider command into your config.

-Question 19: How many ng-app directives can there be on a single HTML page?Just one.
+One of the simpler AngularJS interview questions for experienced.
+Just one.
 If there is more than one application in your AngularJS file, the HTML document will choose the first ng-app directive and make it the root of the document.

-Question 20: What is ‘$locale’?The
+Question 20: What is ‘$locale’?

-$localefunction is used to define the location rules for your application.
+$locale the function is used to define the location rules for your application.
 A great example of this would be when we talked about internalization on Question 9.

-strong>Dependency injection is a process where variable dependant objects are injected into the application instead of being brought there by a user.
-Why would you need this?
-Well, one of the main uses for this is testing.
+strong>Dependency injection is a process where variable dependent objects are injected into the application instead of being brought there by a user.

 Probably one of the easier explainable AngularJS interview questions, bootstrapping can simply be defined as running the Angular application that you have developed.
 Whilst using Angular, you can do this in two ways: manually or automatically.

 Question 23: What’s ‘$routeprovider’?